akka/alpakka/docs/src/main/paradox/pravega.md

 When writing an event, Pravega accepts a *routing key* parameter, and it @extref[guarantees order](pravega:/pravega-concepts/#ordering-guarantees) per key even in the presence of auto-scaling.

-Since version 8.x, Pravega support write and read access to Key/Value table.
+Since version 8.x, Pravega supports write and read access to a Key/Value tables.

 For more information about [Pravega](https://www.pravega.io/) please visit the official @extref[documentation](pravega:/).